thunderclap-io/thunderclap-qemu/README.md

 	uint8_t tag, uint64_t address);
 ```

-Attempts a DMA read from host memory.
+Attempts a DMA read of host memory.
+Can't read more than 512 bytes at a time.
 The first two arguments define a buffer and its length in bytes.
 `requester_id` is the requester id to be used for the transaction.
 When writing an attack from the NIC-based platform, this will most often be
-`core->owner->devfn`.
+`core->owner->devfn`, where `core` is an `E1000ECore *`.
-Tag is a effectively a per-function virtual-channel identifier.
+Tag is a per-function virtual-channel identifier.
-The e1000e uses a different tag to refer to different device functionalities (e.g. read RX ring).
+The e1000e uses a different tag to refer requests of different purposes, so there is one for read RX ring, for example, and another for read TX ring, and so on.
-Any value from 0 to 255 is probably fine: I typically use 8, which comes from the manual, and don't have issues.
+Any value from 0 to 255 is probably fine: I typically use 8, and don't have issues.
+The specific meanings of each tag can be found in the Intel 82754L datasheet.
 Address is the IO Virtual Address of the memory area to be read.

 ```c